- About Us

 Recognizing the symptoms of Alzheimer’s disease can be difficult.
 Too often its signs – forgetfulness, confusion and anger – are attributed to age, stress, depression or poor health.

-The experts at Banner Alzheimer’s utilize a combination of exams to determine if symptoms result from Alzheimer’s, other dementia or an unrelated medical condition.
+The experts at Banner Alzheimer’s Institute utilize a combination of exams to determine if symptoms result from Alzheimer’s, other dementia or an unrelated medical condition.
 Our team considers three key questions during diagnosis: